 Got a product or service to sell?
 Press coverage will help with this.
-So let me share my proven method for getting yourself featured in the press.
-This online course will teach you how to write and send a pitch, grow your profile and become the ‘go-to’ person in your field when the media are looking for comment…
+I’m a journalist for Guardian, Stylist, Telegraph etc and have been featured as a business owner on Woman’s Hour, Forbes, Times – and almost every other major print/broadcast channel.
+So let me teach you how to pitch to get featured, grow your profile and become the ‘go-to’ person in your field when the media are looking for comment…

 It’s hard to know where to start with PR.
 How do you approach the national papers and magazines?
 What do you need to do to be invited onto podcasts, and interviewed for blogs?
 This online course will teach you how to write a captivating story promoting your business, as well as the art of pitching (where, when, how).

 You are the best person to tell your story.
 But there’s a knack to getting journalists, editors, bloggers and podcast hosts to listen to you.
 Having been featured in the Guardian, Sunday Times, Telegraph, Stylist, Grazia, Red, on BBC Radio (including Woman’s Hour) and the Sunday Times Style podcast – I can teach you how to do it.

 After completing this course, my students have gone on to be commissioned by national newspapers, featured in magazines with huge readerships and are continuing to grow their online profiles, armed with the tricks I shared.
 Would you like to join them?

 Module 1: Finding your story